 Liquidity risk is the risk that the Co-operative will be unable to meet its payment obligations when they fall due under normal and stress circumstances.
-To limit this risk, Management has arranged diversified funding sources.
-In addition to its core deposit base, the Co-operative manages assets with liquidity in mind, and monitors future cash flows and liquidity on a daily basis.
+In addition to its member deposit base, the Co-operative manages assets with liquidity in mind, and monitors future cash flows and liquidity on a daily basis.
 This incorporates an assessment of expected cash flows and the availability of high-grade collateral which could be used to secure additional funding if required.

-The Co-operative has a \$350,000 overdraft facility which allows for the day to day fluctuations in a settlement account with Indue Ltd. The overdraft allows the settlement account to be overdrawn for one or two business days in the event that the withdrawals are greater than the settlement account balance.
+The Co-operative has a \$350,000 overdraft facility which allows for the day to day fluctuations in the settlement account with Indue Ltd. The overdraft allows the settlement account to be overdrawn for one or two business days in the event that the withdrawals are greater than the settlement account balance.
 The Co-operative will then deposit within one or two business days the required funds to return the account to credit.

-The Co-operative maintains a portfolio of highly marketable and diverse assets that can be easily liquidated in the event of an unfore-seen interruption of cash flow.
+The Co-operative maintains a portfolio of highly marketable and diverse assets that can be easily liquidated in the event of an unforeseen interruption of cash flow.
 In addition, the Co-operative is required by the Australian Prudential Regulatory Authority to hold a minimum level of high-quality liquid assets at any given time.
-The liquidity position is assessed giving due consideration to stress factors relating to both the market in general and specifically to the Co-operative.
+The liquidity position is assessed giving due consideration to stress factors relating to both the market in general and specifically to the Cooperative.
 Net liquid assets consist of cash, short term bank deposits or negotiable certificate of deposits available for immediate sale.